AmoghPai19/C-Projects/README.md

 ## Description

 This is a C program that allows users to manage and analyze student data for a classroom.

-The program provides functionalities to:
-## Table of Contents
+### The program provides functionalities to:
 1.Enter student details.

 2.Calculate the class average for a specific division.

 2.Display the report card of a student based on their Student ID.

-##Features
+## Features

 1. Enter Student Details